Lego The Powerpuff Girls: Construction sets

-According to BrickLink, The Lego Group released a total of 2 Lego sets as part of Lego The Powerpuff Girls theme.
+According to BrickLink, The Lego Group released a total of 2 Lego sets as part of the Lego The Powerpuff Girls theme.
 It was discontinued by the end of 2019.

 In 2018, The Lego Group announced a partnership with Cartoon Network to create a licensing and merchandising programme based on The Powerpuff Girls television series, which was released on 24 August 2018.
 The partnership included the release of 2 sets based on The Powerpuff Girls.
 The two toy sets released included Bubbles Playground Showdown (set number: 41287) and Mojo Jojo Strikes (set number: 41288).
 The sets were designed primarily for children aged 6 to 12 years old.

 Bubbles Playground Showdown

 Bubbles Playground Showdown (set number: 41287) was released on 24 August 2018.
 The set consists of 144 pieces with 3 minifigures.
 Princess Morbucks' mech suit included removable power gloves and 2 stud shooters.
 The playground included a slide with ladder, spinning merry-go-round, a lunch bench with catapult and lockers.
 It also included Bubbles' aura power shooters, Princess Morbucks' power gloves and variety of accessories.
 Bubbles’ aura power shooters can launch at Princess Morbucks.
 The mech suit's stud shooters can launch studs at Bubbles.
 The set included Lego minifigures of Princess Morbucks, Octi and Bubbles.